Björn’s Honey Masala Chai

-Björn’s Homemade Honey Chai Masala Tea is a comforting tea inspired by India's flavors.
-It's also a great way to use up the honey at the bottom of the jar.
+Björn's Homemade Honey Masala Chai is a comforting tea inspired by India's traditional spiced tea.
+"Chai" means tea in Hindi, and "masala" refers to a blend of spices, so Masala Chai is an Indian-style spiced tea.
+This version is a great way to use up the honey at the bottom of the jar.

-3-4 black tea bags, non-flavored, such as PG Tips, Twinings English or Irish Breakfast or Cylon (use 4 bags if it’s a weaker variety like Ceylon)
+3-4 black tea bags, non-flavored, such as PG Tips, Twinings English or Irish Breakfast or Ceylon (use 4 bags if it’s a weaker variety like Ceylon)

-1 tablespoon of cane sugar (optional, only use if you like a sweeter Chai)
+1 tablespoon of cane sugar (optional, only use if you want a sweeter Chai)

 ⅓ cup very roughly sliced fresh ginger

 1 whole cinnamon stick